dr-useless/gobkv/readme.md

 ## Config
 This project uses [Viper](https://github.com/spf13/viper).

-Unless you explicitly provide a config file with `-c`, the config file should be named `config`, with one of the supported extensions, in one of the supported formats.
-E.g. TOML, YAML, JSON, CONF.
+Unless you explicitly provide a config file with `-c`, the config file should be named `config.`, with an extension.
+TOML, YAML & JSON are supported.

+The following directories are searched for a config file:
+- `/etc/rocketkv`
+- `.` (pwd)

 ```toml
 # /tmp/rocketkv/config.toml